joanna-tang/terraformhw3/README.md

 - Tag all the resources with the DateTime when they got created (Use Terraform locals)

 # project description
-Most of the changes are in /modules/vpc/main.tf, I was using data for ami in hw2 so there's no change here.
+Most of the changes are in /modules/vpc/main.tf.
+I already used `data` for ami in hw2 so there's no change here.